Understanding probate, wills, and trusts

 What is a trust?

-A trust is a legal arrangement that involves three parties: the grantor of the trust, the trustee, and the beneficiaries.
-It typically allows the grantor to direct how they would like their assets handled in the event of their incapacity or death.
+A legal arrangement that involves three parties and typically allows the grantor to direct how they would like their assets handled in the event of their incapacity or death:

-- At your death, the property passes according to the trust terms, without going through probate
+• At your death, the property funded to the trust passes according to the trust terms, without going through probate

 In the case of revocable living trusts, the grantor is often the trustee and the beneficiary.
-In other words, the grantor gives property to their self as trustee and agrees to administer it for their own benefit as beneficiary.
 The grantor may also name beneficiaries to receive the assets after their passing.

 Please be aware:

-Many of these assets that are not transferred to a revocable trust may also be subject to probate upon the owner’s death.
+3. Assets not transferred to a revocable trust may be subject to probate upon the owner’s death.

 Self

-Protection against lack of financial experience; or for a disabled beneficiary, either as a result of an accident or genetics.
+Protection against lack of financial experience; or for a disabled beneficiary.

 Common trust provisions